natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

             result = send_show_command(ip, "cisco", "cisco", "cisco", commands) pprint(result, width=120)

-This part of the function is responsible for switching to enable mode:
+This part of function is responsible for switching to enable mode:

 .. code:: python